-- Oracle Database PL/SQL Packages and Types Reference to learn about the DBMS_STATS.GATHER_TABLE_STATS procedure - Oracle Database Reference to learn about the USER_TAB_COL_STATISTICS view - Oracle Database Reference to learn about the USER_HISTOGRAMS view
+- Oracle Database PL/SQL Packages and Types Reference to learn about the DBMS_STATS.GATHER_TABLE_STATS procedure - Oracle Database Reference to learn about the USER_TAB_COL_STATISTICS and USER_HISTOGRAMS views

 11.8 Hybrid Histograms

 A hybrid histogram combines characteristics of both height-based histograms and frequency histograms.
 This "best of both worlds" approach enables the optimizer to obtain better selectivity estimates in some situations.